Akuli/odotdot/docs/syntax-spec.md

   this throws an error.
 - Setting attributes: `a.b = c;` sets the `b` attribute of `a` to `c`. `b` can be any attribute name, and `a` and `c` can be any expressions.

+When parsing a file or the content of a `Block`, the parser simply parses the tokens statement by statement until there are no more tokens left.
+The statement array is the result of the parsing, and usually it ends up being executed statement by statement or saved to an `ast_statements` attribute of a `Block`.

 ## Running the AST